The effect of substrate waviness on random sequential adsorption packing properties: Summary

 \section{Summary}

-We have developed the algorithm to generate saturated RSA packings of spheres on wavy surface, and then we used it to study the properties of such packings for various amplitudes and periods of waviness.
-We measured how packing fraction, the kinetics of packing growth, and microstructural properties described by the two-point density correlation function depend on these parameters.
+The research team have developed the algorithm to generate saturated RSA packings of spheres on wavy surfaces, and then used it to study the properties of such packings for various amplitudes and periods of waviness.
+It was measured how packing fraction, the kinetics of packing growth, and microstructural properties described by the two-point density correlation function depend on these parameters.
 The deviations from the values reported for the flat surface grow with the waviness amplitude.
 For wavelengths much larger than the amplitude, the surface is indistinguishable from the flat one.
-Similarly, for short periods, comparable to sphere diameter, the spheres are placed only close to the ridges as they are unable to penetrate valleys between them rendering the surface apparently flat.
-Interestingly, the only property that poorly depends on surface waviness weakly is the kinetics of packing growth near the saturation limit, where for the whole range of studied parameters it is governed by the exponent $-1/2$, typical for RSA of disks on a two-dimensional surface.
-Since RSA packings can often effectively model monolayers created in irreversible adsorption experiments, the results may be used in some specific cases to detect a non-flat surface below the monolayer.
+Similarly, for short periods comparable to sphere diameter, the spheres are placed only close to the tops of surface peaks as they are unable to penetrate valleys between them rendering the surface apparently flat.
+Interestingly, the only property that weakly depends on surface waviness is the kinetics of packing growth near the saturation limit, where for the whole range of studied parameters it is governed by the exponent $-1/2$, typical for RSA of disks on a two-dimensional surface.
+Since RSA packings often effectively model monolayers created in irreversible adsorption experiments, the results may be used in some specific cases to detect a non-flat surface below the monolayer.